ChrisW-priv/PersonalVault/notes/Articulation points.md

 ---
-title: "Articulation points"
+categories:
+- zettelkasten
 date: 2025-02-14
-description: "Articulation points are critical nodes in a graph whose removal increases the number of connected components, leading to the creation of disconnected graphs."
+description: Articulation points are critical nodes in a graph whose removal increases the number of connected components, leading to the creation of disconnected graphs.
 tags: []
-categories:
-  - "zettelkasten"
+title: Articulation points
 ---

 ## Definition